johnandersen777/johnandersen777.github.io/content/posts/theres_something_rotten_with_the_state_of_eden.md

 To achieve this level of transparency, we must employ sophisticated software supply chain frameworks that can handle the complexity and scale of modern networks.

-- **Distributed Ledger Technologies (DLT)**: Technologies like blockchain offer immutable records of transactions and movements within the supply chain, enhancing traceability and accountability.
+- **Distributed Ledger Technologies (DLT)**: Technologies like [SCITT](https://scitt.io) offer immutable records of transactions and movements within the supply chain, enhancing traceability and accountability.
 - **Internet of Things (IoT) Integration**: IoT devices can provide real-time data on the condition and location of goods, feeding into centralized platforms for monitoring and analysis.
 - **Data Standardization Protocols**: Implementing universal data standards ensures that information can be seamlessly shared and interpreted across different systems and organizations.